 - SME: It’s good to have the subject matter expert on hand when you are communicating technical or complex topics.

-Everything done to the video after the recording is considered the post-production work.
+All modifications made to the video after the recording are considered post-production work.
 This includes editing, voiceovers, special effects and conversion to various formats.
 You’ll need to plan who will do this type of work.
 If you don’t have the capabilities in-house, you’ll need to hire a video studio to do the post-production work.
-The producer of the video (which may be you) may need to sit with the editor to identify how sequences should be assembled.
+You may be able to document how you want the video edited by time code.
+To reduce errors, however the producer of the video (which may be you) may need to sit with the editor to identify how sequences should be assembled.
+It’s slow and tedious work.